 How long can a rat live with a respiratory infection untreated

 According to the ASPCA, rats can survive with a respiratory disease untreated for as long as two weeks.
 However, the rats may experience difficulty breathing and become weakened.
 If left untreated, the rats may die from the infection.

 Where Can I Find More Information?

-WE know there are books on rat wheezing home remedy, sneezing rats home remedies but when it comes to an unwell rat, we recommend they are seen by an experienced rodent veterinarian.
+We know there are books on rat wheezing home remedies and sneezing home remedies, but when it comes to an unwell rat, we recommend an experienced rodent veterinarian sees them.

-We at Basic Rat Vets are always happy to see new rat patients and receive questions every day on exotic animals.
+We at Basic Rat Vets are always happy to see new rat patients and receive daily questions on exotic animals.